xapian/xapian/xapian-applications/omega/docs/overview.rst

 beyond body terms.
 This allows queries using positional data without causing false matches across the different types of term.

 Sites
 =====

-Within a database, omega supports multiple sites.
+Within a database, Omega supports multiple sites.
 These are recorded using boolean terms (see 'Term construction', above) to allow filtering on them.